scottishgovernment/resources.mygov.scot/content-standards/content-delivery/creating-content/creating-a-content-plan.md

 ---
 layout: default
 title:  "Creating a content plan"
-parent: content-standards
+parent: creating-content
 summary: "Make sure your content works for users, meets your organisation’s aims and provides a consistent experience across channels."
 index: 1
-category: content-standards
+category: creating-content
-permalink: /content-standards/creating-a-content-plan/
+permalink: /content-standards/content-delivery/creating-content/creating-a-content-plan/
-frontpage: false
 ---

-A working document to evidence and track content tasks.

 ## What it is